Makoto Nishimoto: Mayoral election and Miyazaki gubernatorial election

-Miyazaki City Councillor & Sexual Assault Trial (2023–2024)
+Miyazaki City councillor and sexual assault trial (2023–2024)

 In January 2023, Nishimoto announced that he would be running for councillor of Miyazaki City.
 He won a seat in the Miyazaki City Council after garnering 4,195 votes, the second highest among the 61 candidates in the election.

 On September 6, 2023, he was arrested after allegedly sexually assaulting and injuring a female acquaintance on September 3.
 Nishimoto denied this allegation and apologized to his supporters.
 On September 11, the Miyazaki City Council unanimously passed a resolution to recommend his resignation, but according to his lawyer, Nishimoto did not wish to resign.

 On September 27, 2023, the Miyazaki District Public Prosecutors Office indicted Nishimoto on charges of non-consensual sexual intercourse resulting in injury.
 On the same day, at a press conference held at Miyazaki City Hall, Nishimoto's lawyer revealed that he had generally admitted to the charges.
-However, he stated that "he did not use strong violence, and he did not remove her clothes", and that he would seek the lesser charge of non-consensual indecent assault at the trial.
+However, he stated that "he did not use strong violence, and he did not remove her clothes, and that he would seek the lesser charge of non-consensual indecent assault at the trial.
 On December 26, the Miyazaki District Court ruled to grant bail to Nishimoto.
 On February 22, 2024, Nishimoto resigned as councilor.
-On May 21, 2024, the Miyazaki District Court sentenced Nishimoto to four years and six months in prison.
+On May 24, 2024, the Miyazaki District Court sentenced Nishimoto to four years and six months in prison.
+He was incarcerated in August 2024 and is currently serving his sentence at Saga Juvenile Prison.